 Sonya: A lot of times they just want to have someone listen to them, and if they want your opinion or advice, they’ll definitely ask for it, and if they don’t want it they’ll tell you!

 Sonya: Yum!
 Dinner!
 Hey!
 You’re on the wrong side, mate!

 Sonya: Oh you can have a dinner break, watch what you’re doing!

-Clinton: This is no nine to five job.
-Organising and participating in camps, holiday programs, and weekly outings can require working irregular hours.
+Clinton: This is no nine-to-five job.
+Organising and participating in camps, holiday programmes, and weekly outings can require working irregular hours.

 Client: Good!
 How are you?